Tech-at-DU/React-Redux-Timers-Tutorial/P11-Style-New-Timer-Input/content.md

 }
 ```

-Next I wanted to add a border and make round on the left.
-I'll make the button round on the right and put the two
-elements side by side.
+Next let's add a border and make it round on the left and right, and put the two elements side by side.

+> [action]
+>
+> Add the following to `/src/components/new-timer.css`:
+>
 ```css
 .new-timer__input {
   padding: 0.5em;